WHO to know soon if new Congo Ebola outbreak can use vaccine

 - The shocking reason that this man's legs and hands were amputated: a dog's saliva

+The WHO emergencies director said 3,000 vaccine doses were still in Congo’s capital after being positioned there for the earlier outbreak.
+Dr. Peter Salama told reporters in Geneva that WHO can mobilize up to 300,000 more doses “at very short notice.”

-The ministry said 20 people have died from a hemorrhagic fever.
+Officials said it was not yet clear whether the two Congo outbreaks separated by more than 2,500 kilometers (1,553 miles) are linked.
+Congo’s health ministry on Wednesday announced the four new Ebola cases in Mangina, adding that at least 20 people have died from a hemorrhagic fever.

 Salama said “we expect … that the overall case count will rise in coming days to weeks based on the trajectory of epidemics at this stage in their development.”

-Authorities have warned that the new outbreak in northeastern Congo poses a “highly complex” challenge with multiple armed groups active in the mineral-rich region and with Beni city and a well-traveled border with Uganda and Rwanda nearby.
+Congo has dealt with Ebola for decades and this is its tenth outbreak of the virus.
+Ebola, first identified in the country in 1976, jumps to humans from animals including bats and monkeys.
+It spreads through contact with bodily fluids of those infected, including the dead.

 Salama said the “signal event” in this new outbreak was the death of a 65-year-old woman who had been admitted to the hospital in Mangina.